 Outdated Information

 Outdated information on a signature card can cause identity verification problems.
 Signature cards may not reflect recent changes in an account holder’s personal details like legal name changes or updated contact information.
 If these discrepancies occur, transactions can be delayed, and unauthorized access risks may increase due to discrepancies in information.
-It’s crucial for account holders to update their bank records promptly to maintain accurate verification references.
+Account holders must update their bank records promptly to maintain accurate verification references.

 Tips for Managing Your Bank Signature Card